djl997/laravel-maintenance-scheduler/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/djl997/laravel-release-scheduler.svg?style=flat-square)](https://packagist.org/packages/djl997/laravel-release-scheduler)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

 Laravel Release Scheduler is a package to manage your application versions, release schedule, changelog and maintenance mode.
 The goal is to inform end-users of the maintenance schedule and release notes.
-This package does not manage automated releases and/or release scripts and/or automatically generated changelogs.
+This package does not manage automated releases and/or release scripts and/or automatically publish generated changelogs.

 ## Features
 - Generate scheduled human readable maintenance messages.